The Intel Core i5-14500 wins in 11 out of 14 comparable specs, with 1 tie. Its biggest advantage is L2 Cache (2050% better).

 AI Versus Verdict

-Users prioritizing modern architecture and the massive L2 cache advantage should select the Intel Core i5-14500 for their system builds.
-Conversely, the Intel Core i7-7700K remains a viable choice for specific use cases that rely heavily on a higher base clock speed, where it maintains a 62% advantage.
-Choosing between these two components depends on whether your workload benefits more from the expanded cache capacity of the newer model or the higher base frequency of the older unit.
+Users prioritizing modern architecture and significantly higher cache capacity should choose the Intel Core i5-14500 for their system.
+Conversely, the Intel Core i7-7700K remains a viable option for specific use cases that rely heavily on a higher base clock speed.
+By evaluating these distinct advantages, builders can select the component that best aligns with their specific performance requirements regarding cache efficiency or raw clock frequency.

 Generated by Gemini from the objective spec comparison above.
 AI advice is a summary, not a benchmark — always verify critical purchases.